rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}wesley_new.jpeg" alt="Wesley dos Santos" style="padding-right:5px;"/>
 </div>

-[Wesley dos Santos](https://sites.google.com/berkeley.edu/wesleysantos) (Graduate Student, Linguistics)  is interested in Language Documentation and Description, Historical Linguistics and Linguistic Typology of South America Indigenous Languages.
-His current project focuses on a grammatical description of Kawahiva (a Tupi-Guarani language) based on the varieties spoken by the Karipuna and Uru-Eu-Wau-Wau peoples living in Southwestern Amazonia basin (State of Rondônia, Brazil), where dos Santos started conducting fieldwork in 2017.
+[Wesley dos Santos](https://sites.google.com/berkeley.edu/wesleysantos) is interested on the documentation and analysis of grammatical phenomena of South American languages.
+His current work focuses on Kawahíva (Tupí-Guaraní), an endangered Amazonian language of Brazil spoken by some 550 speakers in the states of Amazonas, Mato Grosso and Rondônia.
+In particular, he has been documenting the differences and conditioning factors in constituent order, person-marking indexes and dependent clauses of Kawahíva varieties known as Juma (ISO code: jua) and Uru Eu Wau Wau (ISO code: urz).

 ## <a name="alumni"></a>Recent Alums